Back to Blog

 We Nearly Lost Everything Buying Our First Home — Here's What Nobody Told Us

-Two contracts, nearly sued, a year of going nowhere.
-Our real first home buying horror story — and why we built NestPath so it doesn't happen to you.
+Two contracts, nearly sued, a year of going nowhere — and a sitework quote that blew out from $20,000 to $100,000.
+This is our real first home buying horror story, the first home buyer mistakes nobody warned us about, and why we built NestPath so it doesn't happen to you.

 In 2023, my partner and I nearly got sued trying to buy our first home.